h4nnahalt/h4nnahalt/README.md

 # 💫 About Me:
-I'm working on my final proyect of System administrator.<br>I like to code in bash and python.
+I'm ending  my internship as Sysadmin .<br>I like to code in bash and learning python. ^_